Create a Managed Kubernetes cluster on a cloud server

 -

 4.1.
-To set a fixed number of nodes in a node group, open the Fixed tab and specify the number of nodes.
+To have a fixed number of nodes in a node group, open the Fixed tab and specify the number of nodes.

 4.2.
-To use autoscaling with Cluster Autoscaler, open the Autoscaling tab and set the minimum and maximum number of nodes in the group; the number of nodes will only change within this range.
-Autoscaling is not available for GPU node groups without drivers.
+To use autoscaling with Cluster Autoscaler in the node group, open the With autoscaling tab and set the minimum and maximum number of nodes in the group — the number of nodes will change only within this range.
+Autoscaling is unavailable for GPU node groups without drivers.

 -

-Optional: to make the node group preemptible, check the Preemptible node group checkbox.
+Optional: to make a node group preemptible, select the Preemptible node group checkbox.
 Preemptible node groups are available in the regions of St. Petersburg, Moscow, and Novosibirsk.

 -